American Association of Zoo Keepers

 At the Sacramento Zoo

 Ever wonder why some birds fly south for the winter?
-Come join us on Saturday, May 20th from 10 am to 2 pm to celebrate the near 350 species of birds that migrate between their breeding grounds and wintering grounds every year!
-Have fun learning about this amazing migration, where the birds stop in between their destinations, and how you can play a part in their journey.
-Filled with arts and crafts, fun games and prizes, and exciting information.
+Come join us and celebrate the 350 species of North American birds that migrate between their breeding grounds and wintering grounds every year!
+Have fun learning about this amazing migration including where the birds stop in between their destinations, and how you can play a part in their journey.
+Stop by our table at the Lake at the front of the Zoo and enjoy free arts and crafts, hands-on activities, games, and prizes while learning all about bird migration.
 You won’t want to miss this year’s International Migratory Bird Day!

 At the Sacramento Zoo